Paris: Airbnb to limit home rentals in its biggest city

 Other cities including San Francisco and New York have worked to crack down on Airbnb services.

+The company has introduced a program called "One Host, One Home" to stop individuals from listing and promoting multiple properties on the platform in these cities.
+It's also worked with lawmakers in San Francisco to help ensure host register with the city and abide by local rules.

+"In New York, we have proposed a similar system which is now in front of state legislative bodies," said a spokesperson.

-The company has not moved to limit rentals in those cities, but says it has worked with "more than 350 governments across the world on fair home sharing rules."
+Airbnb said it has worked with "more than 350 governments across the world on fair home sharing rules."

 -- Shama Nasinde in London and Saskya Vandoorne in Paris contributed to this report.